 Where does Catchafire get its funding?

 As a for-purpose social enterprise, Public-Benefit Corporation, and certified B-Corp, we are creating a new type of business model: one which demonstrates that you can focus on a social mission and build a successful business at the same time.
 We are able to deliver high-quality volunteer experiences and capacity-building projects for nonprofits through funding from our corporate and foundation partners.
 95%+ of the nonprofits on our platform are sponsored by a funder and do not pay to post projects.

-We love hearing from volunteers and answering your questions.
-Email us at email@example.com.
+We love hearing from Volunteers and answering your questions.
+Reach out to us using the blue chat bubble on the bottom right side of your screen.
+(For keyboard-only and screen-reader users, please email us at email@example.com.
+This link opens in a new tab.)
 We respond to every message :)